chadstewart/you-go-backend-project/README.md

     npm i

 This is an https server.
-You'll need a SSL key and certificate to use this which will need to be installed in a folder called `cert`.
+You'll need a SSL key and certificate to use this which will need to be installed in `nodejs/cert`.

 ### Running the application